 - The bags take up a bit more room in the freezer than other breast milk storage bags because they are hard to freeze flat.

-- The bags need to be discarded after each use, which isn’t the most environmentally friendly option.
+- Kiinde bags are not reusable.
+The bags need to be discarded after each use, which isn’t the most environmentally friendly option.
 However, they can be recycled.

-Is Kiinde a good system for exclusive pumping moms?
+Is Kiinde a good system for exclusive pumpers?

 I think Kiinde can be a good tool to have in your exclusive pumping system, but because of the number of bags you would need, I’m not sure I would pump into Kiinde bags alone.
 (For example, say you pump 6 times a day – you’d need 12 bags per day, or 84 per week.)